 It has become quite known, that one of the most complex aspects of drawing is drawing the head and getting its features like the nose, mouth,

-You can learn more of the capabilities of this brushes on YouTube.
+You can learn more of the capabilities of these brushes on YouTube.

 Created by Aliciane out of a growing need to help others just trying out the Krita Software for the first time.
 The updated version of the Minimalist brush pack features the pencil brush, flat wet brush, opaque brush, airbrush, move tool, blur tool, smudge tool and two additional brushes to take your digital artwork to sky-high level.